Bivariate Covariance Functions of P\'olya Type: Introduction

-with $\sigma_{i} >0,$ $\s_{ij} > 0,$ $|\rho| \le 1,$ $i,j = 1, 2$, is a valid covariance model in $\R^3$ only if $\s_{11} = \s_{12} = \s_{22}$ or $\rho = 0$.
-This follows directly from the multivariate version of Schoenberg's theorem (\cite{schoenberg1938metric} \cite{yaglom1987}) and the fact that the spectral density of the spherical covariance is a pseudo periodic function with an infinite number of zeros, see Appendix \ref{app:sph} for details.
+with $\s_{ij} > 0,$ $|\rho| \le 1,$ $i,j = 1, 2,$ is a valid covariance model in $\R^3$ if and only if $\s_{11} = \s_{12} = \s_{22}$ or $\rho = 0$.
+This follows from the multivariate version of Schoenberg's theorem \citep{schoenberg1938metric, yaglom1987} and the fact that the spectral density of the spherical covariance is a pseudo periodic function with an infinite number of zeros, see Appendix \ref{app:sph} for details.
+Of course, any convolutional approach for the cross-covariance function including both marginal covariance functions as factors is a promising candidate for a non-trivial model.
+Examples are given by \cite{du2013vector}, where the cross-covariance function stays constant for $r$ below a certain threshold, and the delay effect in \cite{wackernagel2003}.

 \cite{genton2015cross} pose the question, how to characterize a parameter set of the valid multivariate powered exponential (or stable) model.
-In the next section we give a partial answer, providing sufficient conditions for the positive definiteness of the bivariate model.
+In Section~\ref{sec:bivariate} we give a partial answer, providing sufficient conditions for the positive definiteness of the bivariate model based on P\'olya type conditions.
 In a similar way we can also formulate sufficient conditions for the positive definiteness of the bivariate generalized Cauchy model.
-The models are flexible, intuitive and easily interpretable: in both models three parameters characterize the smoothness of the covariances of process components and the cross-covariances.
-Further three parameters model the long-range behaviour in the bivariate Cauchy model.
-The smoothness parameters of the marginal covariances in both models are restricted to values in $(0, 1]$.
+The models are flexible, intuitive and easily interpretable: in both models three parameters characterize the smoothness of the covariance functions of process components and the cross-covariance functions.
+Further three parameters model the long-range behaviour in the bivariate generalized Cauchy model.
+The smoothness parameters of the marginal covariance functions in both models are restricted to values in $(0, 1]$, similarly to the application of P\'olya criterion in the corresponding univariate models.

-The remainder of the paper is organized as follows.
-In Section \ref{sec:necessary}, we discuss necessary conditions for positive definiteness of models from the class \eqref{eq:class}.
-In Section \ref{sec:data}, we fit a bivariate powered exponential model to the Meuse dataset (\cite{pebesma2017meuse}) and compare the results with the bivariate Mat\'{e}rn model and with the linear model of coregionalization.
+In Section \ref{sec:data}, we fit a bivariate powered exponential model to the Jura dataset \citep{goovaerts1997geostatistics, pebesma2004} and compare the results with the bivariate Mat\'{e}rn model and with the linear model of coregionalization.